pyroesp/pyroesp.github.io/_posts/2019-24-04-Game-Boy-Oscilloscope-part-2.md

 After a bit of back and forth with the guys on the gbdev discord and looking at the difference between a normal logo and the one I have, it came apparent that D7 is held low for some reason.

-As you can see from the image below, those red pixels are missing if D7 is missing.
+As you can see from the image below, those red pixels are missing if D7 is grounded.

 ![Assembly 10]({{ "/assets/2019-04-24-Game-Boy-Oscilloscope-part-2/troubleshooting-2.png" }})